kalvir781/kalv/posts/archive/a-startup-not-in-the-valley-isnt-going-to-work-right.md

 - Amazing tax initiatives provided by the government for innovation, you heard of [SR&ED](http://www.cra-arc.gc.ca/txcrdt/sred-rsde/)?
 - More bang for your buck, we have great talent around that don't demand massive salaries to sway them from other companies.
 - Having less money around means we have to triple think our budget, there is no safety net to go knock on the investors doors again, we have fear on every $ spent because we have less.

-[Boris Wertz](http://versiononeventures.com/about-us/) (a very active investor) said in response to an entrepreneur asking "where is Vancouver going to get more money from?", which was "Just get on building the business, get traction & product market fit, the money will come" (Sorry Boris if it's not word for word exact).
-But the point was essentially build the business get the paying clients, just put your heads down and get on, the money will come.

 ## Senior Talent